 Volunteers are encouraged in our buildings.
-Beginning in 2023-2024, UCSD will begin using the visitor management system, Raptor.
-All visitors will be required to show a drivers' license (or other approved state-issued ID) when visiting our schools.
 Please call the school office if you are interested in working with students or on other projects within the school.
 Volunteers may be asked to complete a background check prior to working in the school setting.
 See Board Policy 1009 - Community Service; Board Policy 434 - Volunteers; Board Policy 1010 - Community Use of School Facilities.